-Mansfielders of today might not recognize the original name of this familiar building, itself nearing its 100th birthday in October of this year.
+Mansfielders of today might not recognize the original name of this familiar building, which celebrated its 100th birthday in October of this year.

 By 1941, the congregation was part of the Christian and Missionary Alliance denomination, and remodeling was needed.
 Now housing what was referred to as Grace Gospel Church, a new auditorium area was built over the original basement.
 By 1967, the congregation was known as First Alliance Church, at which time it built a new church facility on Cook Road.

 It was at this time that the local community theatre community found its new home.

 In 1929 the Community Players had formed, first using a stage at John Simpson Junior High School and practicing in a room over the Leland Hotel Garage.
 They were joined about 1950 by the Mansfield Little Theatre, which had similarly temporary facilities in the old washhouse behind the Children’s Home.